 Has your job search only been met with frustration in 2014?
 Wouldn't it be great to start the new year with a new job?

 Let's assume you have all the experience, knowledge and skills necessary for role you seek.
 You might think that's all that should be important.
-But then your applications get…Continue
+But then your applications get ignored, and the answers you do get amount to a pile of rejections.…Continue

 Added by HispanicPro on December 18, 2014 at 9:42am — No Comments